mimuruth-msft/NLP/02_guessing_game/README.md

 2. Read the input file as raw text.
 Calculate the lexical diversity of the tokenized text and output it, formatted to 2 decimal places.
 Lexical diversity is the number of unique tokens divided by the total number of tokens.
 Lexical diversity indicates the richness of vocabulary in a text.
 For example, a lexical diversity of 0.05 means that 5% of the words in a text are unique.
 3. Write a function to preprocess the raw text:

-    a. tokenize the lower-case raw text, reduce the tokens to only those that are alpha, not in the NLTK stopword list, and have length > 5
+    3.1 tokenize the lower-case raw text, reduce the tokens to only those that are alpha, not in the NLTK stopword list, and have length > 5
     b. lemmatize the tokens and use set() to make a list of unique lemmas
     c. do pos tagging on the unique lemmas and print the first 20 tagged
     d. create a list of only those lemmas that are nouns